Kim Chang-ryong: South Korea and Korean War

 Kim arrived in Seoul in May 1946, joined several different corps of the Republic of Korea Army and was eventually assigned to G-2 (intelligence).
 After seeing his homeland embrace Communism, which he had by then greatly hated, Kim promised himself to do everything to prevent South Korea from following the same path.
 Besides, he would soon find another enemy to fight, now among his very colleagues, corruption.
-Kim earned President Syngman Rhee's trust with the arrests of Kim Sam-Yong and Lee Joo-Ha, two key members of the Workers' Party of South Korea.
+Kim earned President Syngman Rhee's trust with the arrests of Kim Sam-yong and Lee Joo-ha, two key members of the Workers' Party of South Korea.
 (The WPSK would later merge with its Northern counterpart to become the ruling party in the North.)
 Rhee, aware that complete control over the army was the only possible way to maintain his regime, saw Kim Chang-Ryong as the ideal right-hand man, as an efficient young officer who could "clean up the mess in the army" and get rid of anyone capable of threatening Rhee's position (Kim himself posed no threat, as his record of having served the Japanese ensured that he would never be supported by the people).

 Armed with the favored connection to the country's leader, Kim perhaps became somewhat reckless in his investigations and obviously made serious enemies among army officers, many of whom were indeed involved in corruption business or subversive activities.
 Kim, now a superior officer, formed, with the support of US Army officials, the CIC, or Counter-intelligence Corps, which was responsible for arresting and interrogating thousands of suspected North Korean spies.
 It is said that in reference to his infamous relentlessness, General Douglas MacArthur nicknamed him "Kim the Snake."
 By July 1949, almost 5000 soldiers and officers of the army had been arrested and interrogated.

 Death

-In 1953, Kim Chang-Ryong, then head of the Korean CIC, was promoted to Junjang (Brigadier General) and, in 1955, to a Sojang (Major General).
+In 1953, Kim Chang-ryong, then head of the Korean CIC, was promoted to Junjang (Brigadier General) and, in 1955, to a Sojang (Major General).
 His quick rise through the ranks did not help the growing dislike some of his peers felt toward him.
 Also, Kim had never been part of the very tight community of frontline officers that had formed during the Korean War, which worsened the estrangement from most of his colleagues.
 His enemies had already tried several times to assassinate him but all attempts had failed.

 In the early morning of January 30, 1956, Kim left home in his Willys Jeep and noticed a car blocking the way.
 As he shouted at the visitors to get off the road, three shots were fired.
-Hit in the head, Kim aged 35, was taken to a nearby hospital, where he died.
+Hit in the head, Kim was taken to a nearby hospital, where he died, aged 35.
 Six people, including Kang Mun-bong, were later tried for his murder, with all of them being found guilty and sentenced to death.
-Two of the death sentences, including that of Mun-bong, were later commuted to life in prison.
+Two of the death sentences, including that of Kang, were later commuted to life in prison.
 The other four men were executed.